Live News Articles Safety Guide Register Now ▶

 Incident transparencyPost-mortems publishedVariablePost-mortems published

 Binance’s SAFU fund is substantially larger and its regulatory footprint broader, which matters for users in markets where Bitget does not hold a registration.
-OKX’s protection fund is not publicly disclosed in the same on-chain format, a legitimate concern for holders with larger balances.
-For traders who primarily use copy-trading or futures in jurisdictions where Bitget holds a VASP registration, the architecture competes with the leading alternatives.
+OKX’s protection fund is not publicly disclosed in the same on-chain format — a legitimate concern for holders with larger balances — though OKX does publish monthly reserve audits for independent verification.
+For traders who primarily use copy-trading or futures in jurisdictions where Bitget holds a VASP registration, the protection architecture is competitive with the leading alternatives.

 Practical steps to reduce exchange counterparty risk on your Bitget account today

 Platform-level architecture covers only part of your risk exposure.
-Three account-level measures address the rest.
-Before enabling any of them, complete the account-level 2FA setup, since each depends on it for confirmation steps.
+Three account-level measures address the rest:

 1. Enable withdrawal address whitelisting.
 Navigate to Security > Withdrawal Whitelist and add only addresses you control.
 New addresses require 2FA confirmation and a 24-hour activation delay before they become usable, blocking rapid exfiltration even if a session is compromised.